 The Sunburst recommendation for sliding glass doors: Plantation shutters or panel tracks.
 Panel tracks and shutters both make opening a shutting a sliding door easy.
 Panel tracks also give you a range of patterns and textures to choose from, opening up your options and giving you a lot more room to express yourself.
 Plantation shutters can be installed in numerous configurations to fit any sliding glass door, and offer the most energy efficiency of any window covering.

 Bay windows are unmistakable.
-The long panes, convex layout, and ample view offered by bay windows are distinct from any other window, and thus require some special consideration when deciding on a window treatment.
+The long panes, convex layout, and ample view offered by bay windows are unlike almost any other window, and thus require some special consideration when deciding on a window treatment.
 Houston homeowners should look at window treatments that enhance a bay window’s eye-catching geometry, protect your privacy, and look gorgeous in your living or family room.
 Lucky for us, there are a couple of window treatments that can do it all.

 The Sunburst recommendation for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both cellular and roman shades function well with bay windows because each shade can cover a single pane, giving you some flexibility in how much surface area you’d like to cover.
 Likewise, plantation shutters can be installed on each separate pane on bay windows, but can still give you even more flexibility in window coverage with their easily adjustable louvers.

 The Sunburst recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Automated shades can open or shut with the quick push of a button, eliminating any hassle whatsoever.
-On the other hand, with plantation shutters several homeowners opt to position the louvers in a single ideal position, and seldom, if ever move them from that spot.
+On the other hand, with plantation shutters several homeowners opt to tilt the louvers to a single ideal position, and seldom, if ever move them from that spot.
 Both window treatments address the biggest problem of tall windows!

 Eyebrow windows are the curved windows almost always positioned above other, usually rectangular windows.
 As a result of their location and unique shape, eyebrow windows face some challenges that no other windows do when it comes to finding your perfect window treatment.